Ben-schlch/conventional_lane_detection/README.md

 Also we learned a lot about the OpenCV library and how to use it.

-We also learned how to use the call graph to find the slowest functions,....
+We also learned how to use the call graph to find the slowest functions and how to analyze the call graph.
+[Check it here](./Docs/Funktions_Profile_Callgraph.pdf)

 ## What we would do differently next time and what we want to try in the future